reflex-dev/reflex-web/case-studies/sellerx.md

 investors: "L Catterton, Sofina, BlackRock and more"
 stats: [
     {
-        "metric": "Faster than developing with React and FastApi", "value": "10x"
+        "metric": "Faster than developing with React and FastAPI", "value": "10x"
     },
     {
         "metric": "Increase in speed of data analysis, allowing a whole month of work to be done in less than a week", "value": "5x"
+    },
+    {
+        "metric": "Worth of data, over 500,000 data points, is ingested by the app daily", "value": "100 GB"
     },
 ]
 meta: [